jmprathab/MyHome/CONTRIBUTING.md

 4. Pull requests will be approved by one of the owners of this repository.
 5. Pattern for git branch name has to be `feature/<ISSUE_NUMBER>--<ISSUE_SHORT_NAME>`
 6. Pattern for pull request title has to be `Issue <ISSUE_NUMBER>: <ISSUE_NAME>`
+7. One PR for one feature/bug.
+Don't target multiple Features or Bugs in a single PR unless they are related and cannot be breaken down further.

 ## How to set up your environment and run tests?